 How Long Before A Wedding Should You Try On Dresses?

-While you may have time beyond this, its important to not shop too soon.
+While you may have time beyond this, it’s important to not shop too soon.

-Reason being, if you shop too far in advance you will likely look at, and even try on, considerably more dresses than you truly need to.
+The reason is, if you shop too far in advance you will likely look at, and even try on, considerably more dresses than you truly need to.
 This can result in confusion as to what you like and want best.

 Besides, many new dresses will not have been released by the time, as they are released seasonally (around October and April).